Sh4yy/personal-ai/README.md

-# Personal AI
+# Siri Ultra

-This is a personal AI assistant that works with Apple Shortcuts removing the need for a dedicated hardware device.
+This is a Siri Ultra that works with Apple Shortcuts removing the need for a dedicated hardware device.

 ## How it works